SMAP: 2001–2003: SMAP Vest, pamS, Drink SMAP, "The One and Only Flower in the World", and MIJ

 On March 23, 2001, the band released their third compilation album, Smap Vest, which reached number one in the charts.
 It sold one million copies during the first week of release and 1,800,000 copies in total, becoming the band's best selling album.
 Singles, "Smac" and "freebird", peaked at No. 3 and No. 1 on the charts respectively.
 "Smac" was released as the 10th anniversary single and lyrics from the band's past singles were put together and made into a new song.
 On August 8, 2001, another compilation album, pamS (read as "Ura-suma"), was released just four months after Smap Vest.
-It was a compilation of fan-favorites and songs that the members personally like, that aren't usually sang on tour or on television, such as B-sides and songs from past albums.
+It was a compilation of fan-favorites and songs that the members personally like, that aren't usually sung on tour or on television, such as B-sides and songs from past albums.
 From July to September, the band launched their seventh stadium tour, pamS Tour, which was also their first five-dome tour and the first five-dome tour ever headlined in history.
 SMAP invented the concept of a "five-dome tour", a tour that hits the five dome-shaped stadiums located in Japan (Tokyo, Osaka, Nagoya, Fukuoka, and Sapporo).
 Since the invention of this new touring style, the five-dome tour is now used by many artists in Japan, as a symbol of being a first-rank artist in the music industry.
 The pamS Tour was released through DVD on December 21, 2001.

 Throughout the year 2001, all five members starred in their own drama television series individually.
 Nakai starred in Shiroi Kage, Kimura in a detective series, Hero, Inagaki in Onmyoji, and Kusanagi in Star no Koi.
 Katori starred in a special episode of a comedy-drama television series, Ohha wa Sekai wo Sukuu.
 All programs were that year's high-rated programs.
 Among all shows, Hero became a massive success, becoming the most highest rated television series in Japanese history, becoming the only television series to have all episodes marking above the 30% sharehold rate.

 On July 24, 2002, they released their fourteenth album, SMAP 015/Drink!
 Smap!, which peaked at No. 2 in the charts and became the band's fourth best selling album.
 The title was derived from a superseded soft drink, called SMAP, which was sold in Japan in the 1980s.
 From July 23, 2002, a canned soft drink, Drink SMAP, was launched from Kirin Beverage Corporation.
 Six million drinks were shipped on the day of its release.
 From July to November, they launched their eighth stadium tour, SMAP 02 Drink Smap Tour, which became the largest tour in terms of attendance in Japanese history, with a total attendance of 1.2 million.
 They decided mainly to use soccer stadiums for their venues, as it was the year the 2002 FIFA World Cup was held.
 The tour was released through DVD on March 5, 2003.
 On September 21, 2002, they released their first video album, Clip!
 Smap!, a collection of ten music videos released since 1996.